glensc/eventum-oldwiki/Eventum:Users.md

----
-title: Eventum:Users
-permalink: /Eventum:Users/
----

 == Adding Users ==

 Only Administrators are allowed to add users.
 The initial Administrator is created when Eventum is installed.

 To add a new user: